The Ultimate Southern France Road Trip Itinerary

 Monaco Souther France Road Trip Itinerary

 When you come to Monaco you have to visit the infamous Monte Carlo Casino.
 This iconic casino has been a set to James Bond movies and entertained countless celebrities.
-Step inside to marvel in all its glory and maybe play a hand or two at black jack or roulette.
+Step inside to marvel in all its glory and maybe play a hand or two at blackjack or roulette.
 Ensure you are dressed appropriately otherwise you will not be allowed in.
 Outside take note of the valet parking countless luxury sports cars and visit the luxury boutiques in the area.

 Monte Carlo Casino